 Two periods of two weeks in summer vacation.
 Total of 36 places.
 Apply online via our online application system as soon as possible after applications open on 1 September 2014 as we recruit on a rolling basis so may complete our recruitment well ahead of stated application deadlines.
 Final closing date: 16 January 2015 (summer).

 Training contract programme

 The firm operates a unique, non-rotational system of training which is designed to provide freedom, flexibility and responsibility from the start.
 Our trainees work across different practice areas simultaneously and are encouraged to assume their own workload, which allows for early responsibility, faster development of potential and the opportunity to compare and contrast different disciplines alongside one another.
 Because our trainees do not move to a different department every six months (as would happen in the traditional, rotational system) they don't miss the end of deals or trials that they have worked on.
 Under our system, trainees do not "belong" to one partner or practice.
 Trainees can take work from any practice at any time and work with any of our lawyers, which means that they have the flexibility to gain experience in a range of practice areas and from a wide range of colleagues.
 They also discover with whom they work best.

 Work will vary from small cases which trainees may handle alone (under the supervision of a senior lawyer) to matters where they will assist a partner or associate solicitor.
 A partner "mentor" provides the first port of call for each trainee at all times.
 In addition, practice area checklists and regular appraisals with the training partner provide structured supervision over and above informal everyday contact.

-Jones Day has a policy of paying competitive salaries to its trainees: other benefits include private healthcare, subsidised health club membership, season ticket loan and group life cover.
+Jones Day has a policy of paying competitive salaries to its trainees: other benefits include private healthcare, personal pension, season ticket loan and group life cover.
 Assistance is also provided through law school.

 Type of practice